 The U.S. Chemical Safety Board (CSB) reported on an accidental release of 84,000 pounds of sulfuric acid over two-and-a-half hours from an alkylation-unit settler tank at the Tesoro Refinery in Martinez, California, on February 12, 2014.
 The release was onto the refinery grounds and into a process sewer system.
 There was no vapor cloud or offsite consequences to the community.
 The spill burned two workers, who were transported to the nearest hospital burn unit by helicopter.
 They survived and returned to work after five months.

-A leader in sulfuric acid alkylation, DuPont offers a cost-effective alkylation conversion from volatile and toxic hydrofluoric acid (HF) alkylation units to safer sulfuric acid alkylation technology.
+A leader in sulfuric acid alkylation, DuPont offers a cost-effective alkylation conversion from hydrofluoric acid (HF) alkylation to a modern, vastly safer sulfuric acid alkylation technology.

 Two U.S. Refineries Currently Undergoing Conversion from HF to New Safer Alternatives